csula/cs590-fall-2015/README.md

 Also you do not have to complete the assignments by Sunday/Monday.
 You can submit it next week (12/4, 12/5, 12/7).
 The final "exam" (12/12/2015) will be demoing the final assignment (hw4 and project, which is cleaning up of the 4th assignment and adding some additional features of your choosing).

+Homework 3 and homework 4 can be done in team.
+Be sure to be able to discuss the architecture of your design when you meet with me.

 **12/28/2015**

 All a number of you are feeling a tremendous amount of pain with the third homework assignments.
 I feel your pain.
 Let us discuss ways in which we can make it simpler and achievable.